Kouassi gone and Aouchiche next: Why do PSG keep losing their wonderkids? | Goal.com

 Kouassi gone and Aouchiche next: Why do PSG keep losing their wonderkids?

-Even with Paris Saint-Germain not scheduled to play football for six months, drama is never too far away.
+Even with Paris Saint-Germain not playing any competitive football right now, and the transfer market yet to reopen, drama is never too far away from the Parc des Princes.

 The Ligue 1 champions returned to their training ground for the first time since March on Monday as their preparations for the upcoming mini-Champions League tournament in Lisbon begin.